 - Accidental physical injuries

-It’s important to note that excessive use of drugs or alcohol is likely to worsen symptoms of this disorder.
+It is important to note that excessive use of drugs or alcohol is likely to worsen symptoms of this disorder.
 People dealing with bipolar disorder often opt to self-medicate their severe mood symptoms with the use of substances.
 Alcohol and several other substances are depressants, which may worsen already existing depressive symptoms of the disorder.

-Dual treatment for bipolar disorder in combination with substance abuse is a process.
-Recovery is a journey, and relapse doesn’t signify failure.
+Dual diagnosis treatment for bipolar disorder in combination with substance abuse is a process.
+Recovery is a journey, and relapse does not signify failure.
 Relapse is a natural roadblock in the process of recovering from co-occurring disorders, and it may be a message that an individual’s treatment may need to be adjusted or refocused.
 Each person struggling with co-occurring disorders requires individualized treatment and care, and facilities whose expertise is in dual-diagnosis treatment may be the best option.

 Addiction treatment at a quality drug rehab center, specifically a dual-diagnosis program, serves as a powerful option for those suffering from co-occurring mental health and substance use disorders.
 Beginning addiction treatment in a place unfamiliar to you, such as the warm and picturesque environment of Florida, may be your best option for a successful treatment outcome.
 It is never the wrong time to get addiction help.
 Call Serenity House Detox today at 866.294.5306 to speak to an addiction expert.
 Together, we can beat addiction and start living a better future.
 Make the call today.